priyakalot/priyakalot.github.io/index.md

 During my PhD, I have been supported by an Advanced Cognitive Science Fellowship and a Data Science Fellowship.
 I have also been a visiting PhD student at Columbia University, advised by Professors [Rachel Cummings](https://www.engineering.columbia.edu/faculty/rachel-cummings), [Elissa Redmiles](https://elissaredmiles.com/), and [Gabriel Kaptchuk](https://cs-people.bu.edu/kaptchuk/).
 I've also interned at Microsoft Research, where I was mentored by Drs.
 [Jenn Wortman Vaughan](http://www.jennwv.com/) and [Hanna Wallach](http://dirichlet.net/).

-I also co-organize HCI+D's [PhD Book Club](https://hci.northwestern.edu/news-events/phd-book-club.html).
+During the academic year, I co-organize HCI+D's [PhD Book Club](https://hci.northwestern.edu/news-events/phd-book-club.html).
 We read books that help us think critically about technology and media.
 Please reach out if interested in joining!

 <hr>
 <p align="center"><i class="fas fa-envelope"></i> priyankan [at] u.northwestern.edu <br/>